 Yes!
 Our brains are operating systems.
 If you want to understand how they work, author, and educator Ilchi Lee suggests thinking of the physical organ as hardware with thoughts, beliefs, emotions, and preconceptions constituting the software that evokes our daily life experiences.
 It’s hard to deny that our brains are similar to computers, which originated thanks to our amazing brains in the first place, as did the user manuals that accompany them — they proved to be immeasurably helpful for many of us.

 Our brains can make a lot of what we imagine eventually become reality.
 First, we think of something, and then we figure out how to make it happen.
-Much of this ability is rooted in the so-called power of intention — a concept widely popularized by “The Secret,” published in 2006, although the idea has actually been around for much, much longer.
+Much of this ability is rooted in the so-called power of intention — a concept widely popularized in today’s self-help literature, although the idea has actually been around for much, much longer.
 When we learn how to control our thoughts, intentions, and behaviors, we can take control of our brains and, in effect, our lives.

 Pay attention to life’s details; after all, they make up the whole picture.
 As life takes you forward, make sure to be conscious of how you handle various situations and encounters.
 Take the time to discover who you are and what makes you special, and then apply those gifts to making the world a better place.
 If you are aware of your surroundings and the general flow of things, you’ll notice an abundance of opportunities where your unique abilities can be applied, benefiting others and, above all, yourself.

 2. When You Choose It—It Will Happen